CompileZero/JS-For-Humans/Basics/Basics.md

 > code into a `.bin` file, which is then executed by the JVM (Java Virtual
 > Machine).

+JavaScript is not a programming language in strict sense.
+Instead, it is a scripting language because it uses the browser to do the dirty work.
+If you command an image to be replaced by another one, JavaScript tells the browser to go do it.
+Because the browser actually does the work, you only need to pull some strings by writing some relatively easy lines of code.
+That’s what makes JavaScript an easy language to start with.

+A scripting language, script language or extension language is a programming language that allows some control of a single or many software application(s).
+Languages chosen for scripting purposes are often much higher-level than the language used by the host application…

+In this case, the application is the browser.
+And about compilation:Scripts are often, but not always, interpreted from the source code or “semi-compiled” to bytecode which is interpreted, unlike the applications they are associated with, which are traditionally compiled to native machine code for the system on which they run

+But JS has matured considerably over the last few years, with advanced features such as lambdas, classes (for better or worse), destructuring, iterators and modules that bring its capabilities on par with most other modern languages.
+No longer restricted to the browser, is it also commonly found running standalone on the server under NodeJS.

+Javascript is now universally JIT compiled, either to bytecode (like Java and C#), or directly to machine code (like C and C++).
+And modern engines offer an optimization phase, similar to most traditional compiled languages.

+V8 (Chrome, Node) V8 compiles JavaScript directly to native machine code before executing it.

+Chakra Code (Edge) Chakra Core [can] do parallel JIT compilation…

+SpiderMonkey (Firefox) SpiderMonkey 38 includes a just-in-time compiler (JIT) that compiles JavaScript to machine code…

+The idea of a scripting language is one that instructs a host to carry out a series of actions (a lot like an actor reading from a script).

+Javascript tells a browser what to do and how to process things just the same way that a shell script, php, or any other scripting language does for their respective hosts. “the same way that a shell script, php, or any other scripting language does for their respective hosts "

 # A Briefer History of JavaScript

 # 3. Why the name JavaScript?